explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 Explanaria will record a frame that is the size of the current window.
 To record video at a specific resolution such as 1920x1080, instead of laboriously resizing your window, we recommend using your browser's developer tools, such as Firefox's [Responsive Design Mode](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode) or Chrome's [Device Mode](https://developers.google.com/web/tools/chrome-devtools/device-mode/), which allow one to type in "1920x1080" directly.

 # Presentations
-If you want to synchronize text-based slides to your animations, use an EXP.Director, such as EXP.NonDecreasingDirector().
+If you want to synchronize text-based slides to your animations, use an EXP.Director, such as EXP.NonDecreasingDirector() or EXP.UndoCapableDirector().
 This section will be expanded later.